seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 #### How the GPU writes fragments to the FrameBuffer
 In this context the _framebuffer_ is the rendering target, which is usually either the viewport or a texture.
 (Framebuffers are also used for other purposes such as combining multiple rendering passes that I will go into in a later article.)
 When the GPU has collected all the fragments it is going to render, it goes through a series of per-fragment operations to determine what gets written to the framebuffer.

 First the GPU checks to ensure this bit of the viewport is actually owned by this framebuffer, because is possible to have one viewport obscuring another.
-Next the fragment is tested against the scissor test region if it was enabled in the context.
-Then multisampling (anti-aliasing) is performed if enabled.
-Then the GPU checks the appropriate user-defined context settings to perform the stencil test, the depth test and the blending operation (all of which are performed against what is read from the framebuffer before the render operation began.)
+Next the fragment is tested against the scissor test region, the stencil buffer, then the depth buffer, if those capabilities are enabled in current context.
+If a fragment fails one of these tests it is discarded.
+Then the GPU performs a blending operation if enabled on the context, blending the fragment against what is read from the framebuffer before the render operation began.
 The resultant fragment is finally written to the framebuffer.
+Furthermore, if the framebuffer has _multisampling_ enabled (for anti-aliasing) it may merge multiple fragment colours (or _samples_ as they are called now) into a single pixel.

-#### Basic shader example
+#### Basic shader program example
 The partial application code below shows a basic vertex shader, fragment shader being invoked to render a square in the middle of the window.

 ``` c++ rendering a 'triangle strip' primitive using a buffer of vertex positions